DylanLawless/SARS-CoV-2-VOC.github.io/README.md

 From the data presented within:

 1. The translated amino acid sequences for all vaccines were derived.
-2. These were aligned to the SARS-CoV-2 reference amino acid sequences of spike glycoprotein.
+2. These were aligned to the SARS-CoV-2 reference amino acid sequences of spike (S) glycoprotein.
 3. Known variants-of-concern were then annotated and visualised.

 ## Overview